MaidScientistIzutsumiMarin/tumblrbot/README.md

 Probable To-Dos:
 - Add documentation.
 - Finish updating [README.md].
-- Add calls to the [Moderation API] to see what caused a fine-tuning job to fail.

 Possible To-Dos:
 - Use classes to store [Settings] data instead of global variables.